dndworld/dndworld.github.io/downtime/dtd.md

 ```

 There is no risk of infamy points (IP) or injuries with Business DTD, but on a rainy day, your business may not yield any profits.

-## Special Case: Catch-Up DTD

-Catch-Up DTD is for characters who returned from being Quest-Locked for a multi-session bounty.
-The number of DTD points are determined by the DM at the end of the bounty.

-### Catch-Up DTD Rules

-- You need to pay the lifestyle cost in order to perform the Catch-Up DTDs.
-Each lifestyle payment covers 5 DTD points, just as the normal lifestyle payment does.
-- Catch-Up DTDs can be performed all in one day.
-- You need to use up the Catch-Up DTD points **before** attending any other DM events or performing normal DTDs.
-Unused Catch-Up DTD points are voided.
-- For automated DTDs, make sure to **add a note** indicating that you are performing Catch-Up DTDs.
-- **Injuries** are accumulated as normal during the Catch-Up.
-For the injury recovery purposes, consider there is one long rest per each day of catch-up DTD, and for each set of 5 DTDs, consider there to be 7 long rests.